THE DOUBLE CONSERVATION ROLE OF GRAVITY:

 2) Conserving the non-local distributional symmetry of light's energy, which is accomplished by the gravitational conversion of bound to free energy in stars, supernovas, quasars, (partially), and (completely) in Hawking's "quantum radiance" of black holes (see: "Extending Einstein's "Equivalence Principle").

-double gauge role of "velocity c", which simultaneously regulates
+Theorem and the double gauge role of "velocity c", which

-The entropy conservation role operates at all gravitational energy
+role operates at all gravitational energy levels, while the

-levels, while the symmetry conservation role must reach an
+symmetry conservation role must reach an energetic threshold

-energetic threshold before nuclear fusion can begin (in stellar
+before nuclear fusion can begin (in stellar interiors).

 Part I: Introduction